top of page

 Apart from teaching students, I also lead professional development sessions for teachers in local school districts, including McKinney and Irving ISDs.
 I am an instructor for the Advanced Biology MOOC offered by Rice/EdX, and a contributing author to the teacher's edition of David Hillis' Principles of Life, 2nd edition textbook.
 I have served as a reviewer of many instructional materials for biology.
 I have also developed professional development materials and reviewed instructional materials for the College Board.
 In 2009, I was appointed to serve on the committee that authored the Biology TEKS for the State of Texas.

-I am a Past President for the Texas Association of Biology Teachers.
-I also serve on NABT's Professional Development Committee.
+I am a Past President of the Texas Association of Biology Teachers.
+I am theNABT Region VII Coordinator/Director and serve on NABT's Professional Development Committee.
 From 2013 until 2019, I was a Rotarian with the North Texas Pioneers Rotary Club and served as its secretary for two years.
-I also hold memberships in NABT, NSTA, STAT, AAAS and TSELA
+I also hold memberships in NABT, NSTA, STAT, and AAAS.

 bottom of page